Beginners Guides

 Why is My Candle Not Sticking to the Glass?

-If your candle has wet spots, you may want to try using a heat gun to remedy the problem.
-The heat will help fill in the wet spots and smooth out the surface wax.
-Be sure to heat the candle evenly to avoid frosting.
-In addition, keep an eye on the room temperature and humidity levels to avoid wick-related issues.
+If your candle has wet spots, try using a heat gun to fix the issue.
+Applying heat will help even out the wax surface and cover the wet spots.
+Make sure to heat the candle evenly to avoid frosting.
+Also, keep an eye on the room temperature and humidity to prevent any wick-related problems with the candle.

 Seasonality